-Zebra mussels confirmed in Lake Sarah in Murray County
+Zebra Mussels Found in Lake Sarah

 - Look on the posts, wheels and underwater support bars of docks and lifts, as well as any parts of boats, pontoons and rafts that may have been submerged in water for an extended period.

 - Hire DNR-permitted lake service provider businesses to install or remove boats, docks, lifts and other water-related equipment.
 These businesses have received training on Minnesota’s aquatic invasive species laws and many have experience identifying and removing invasive species.

 - People should contact their area aquatic invasive species specialist if they think they have discovered an invasive species that has not already been confirmed in a lake.
 Take a photo of any newly discovered invasive species before removing it from equipment.
 Save specimens or leave them in place until the DNR can investigate.

 MURRAY COUNTY — A prominent southwest Minnesota walleye fishery has become the first in this part of the state to become infested with zebra mussels.